 Arizona requires all applicants for teaching certification to submit to a criminal background check, which includes fingerprinting.
 Call the Arizona Department of Public Safety at (602) 223-2279 and request an Identity Verified Prints (IVP) Fingerprint Card.
 You will be given instructions on where to go to complete this process.
 You must submit a photocopy of your valid IVP card with your Application for Certification.

 Arizona has fingerprinting reciprocity with 19 other states.
-Check the list provided here to see if the fingerprinting process you completed in another state will be accepted in Arizona.
+Contact the Arizona Department of Education to see if the fingerprinting process you completed in another state will be accepted in Arizona.